mymth/vanillajs-datepicker/docs/overview.md

 ## Edit Mode

-When the picker element is shown, date picker (in the primary state) caputures key-press events and uses them to control the picker element.
+When the picker element is shown, date picker (in the primary state) captures key-press events and uses them to control the picker element.
 Therefore, users cannot edit the `<input>` element in this state.
 To solve this, Datepicker has the edit mode.

 Date picker automatically enters edit mode when: